 #7.
 Homepage optimization

-What you need to know about homepage optimization in terms of page experience:
+Here's what you need to know about homepage optimization in terms of page experience:

 - Your homepage should be clean and easy to understand.